jwsmith24/aviation-spring-project/journal.md

 an Entity class.
 A tradeoff however is that JPA cannot infer queries for the records, so the `Query` annotation was used to write a native postgres query in the PilotRepository.
 The controller and service methods were also added (writing tests first).

+Built everything on a new feature branch and merged back to main once complete.
+Committed and pushed changes as soon as tests passed.

+# Additional View Implementation
+Reinforced new Spring wisdom by extending the aviation application for another user story: "As a pilot, I want to be able to see which airframes are the most popular among my peers."

+Wrote a flyway migration to add the `aircraft_popularity` view to the database.
+Once that was added, wrote the related record class and the native query in the AircraftRepository.
+Created tests for the service and controller layer and used them implement working service and controller methods.

+Extended the feature for an additional requirement: "I must be able to filter the list of popular aircraft to the top {x} models."

+Added additional tests for the service and controller then added an overloaded native query method in the AircraftRepository that uses query params to dynamically adjust the `LIMIT` value.

+Built everything on a new feature branch and merged back to main once complete.
+Committed and pushed changes as soon as tests passed.

+# Custom Response Classes

+# PATCH (update pilot flight hours)